In this post Tom writes, "A lot of the time, however, price is not the only issue and it's merely being used as a smoke screen."

 I couldn't agree more.
 Price often is not the heart of the issue but an indicator that something else is going on.
 Clients will use the price objection because it's a convenient excuse.

 In his article, Tom provides 4 excellent thoughts to help you get control of the price discussion.
 Check them out here.

 I'd add a few more to his:

-- Don't introduce price too early in the conversation.
 Price objections often come when you give the price too soon.
 Before you can talk about price in the sales process, you have to get the prospect to see the value and get them to articulate the value of the solution.
-When you share the price too early in the conversation you lose control.
+When you share the price too early in the conversation, you lose control.
 You move into the negotiation phase where all conversations going forward are going to focus around price instead of value and outcomes.

 Keep these 7 tips in mind next time you get a price objection, and you'll be closing more deals at favorable terms for both you and the buyer—without conceding on price.